yafp/ttth/docs/NOTES.md

   * app/store/ServicesList.js
 * Franz (single repos for each recipt / service)
   * Example Franz/WhatsApp: https://github.com/meetfranz/recipe-whatsapp

-#### How to open developer console for single webview/service
-* Open the DevTools for ttth
-* Navigate to the Elements tab
-* Select/highlight the service webview you want to debug
-* Hit ESC
-* Then type: $0.openDevTools()

 ### links
 * Download Stats